pingcap/docs/dev/reference/tools/tidb-binlog/tidb-binlog-kafka.md

 ### Deploy Pump using TiDB-Ansible

-- If you have not deployed the Kafka cluster, use the [Kafka-Ansible](https://github.com/pingcap/thirdparty-ops/tree/master/kafka-ansible) to deploy.
+- If you have not deployed the Kafka cluster, use the [Kafka Ansible](https://github.com/pingcap/thirdparty-ops/tree/master/kafka-ansible) to deploy.
-- When you deploy the TiDB cluster using [TiDB-Ansible](https://github.com/pingcap/tidb-ansible), edit the `tidb-ansible/inventory.ini` file, set `enable_binlog = True`, and configure the `zookeeper_addrs` variable as the ZooKeeper address of the Kafka cluster.
+- When you deploy the TiDB cluster using [TiDB Ansible](https://github.com/pingcap/tidb-ansible), edit the `tidb-ansible/inventory.ini` file, set `enable_binlog = True`, and configure the `zookeeper_addrs` variable as the ZooKeeper address of the Kafka cluster.
 In this way, Pump is deployed while you deploy the TiDB cluster.

 Configuration example: